 The Summer Camp originally filled during our lottery registration period in Mid-March.
-As families adjust their schedules, limited days are available.
+As families adjust their schedules, limited days are available throughout the summer.
 Please contact Sam at email@example.com if you are interested in adding days or enrolling a new child.

 *** End Update***

 The Chester Bowl Summer Camp is based on a philosophy of nature play, positive social interaction with peers, teens, mentors, and adult staff, and immersion in nature.
 We see campers thrive in an environment where they are given age-appropriate amounts of choice, responsibility, and risk.
 A typical day may include unstructured play time on the playground, group games and activities with both the full group and smaller groups, arts and crafts, hiking through Chester on the way to a local field trip destination (or taking the DTA for a farther trip), fort building, making boats from natural materials, playing in the creek, smiling, laughing, making new friends, and asking “do I really need to go home now?” at the end of the day.
 Our promise to parents is to return your camper each day tired, dirty, and happy!

 DAYS AND TIMES: We offer programming four days a week, Monday through Thursday.
 Children can be dropped off between 8:00 and 9:00 (note the earlier drop off this year!), with the day’s activities starting at 9 AM.
 All children need to be picked up by 5:00 PM.
 Camp will run Monday through Thursday from June 11th, 2018 through August 23rd, 2018.
 There is no camp on July 4th.
 As always, you can sign up for as many or as few days as you want, and only the days that you want, with no minimum or maximum.